 - A provision that states or implies that OSHA or DOL is party to a confidentiality agreement.

 - A “gag” provision that prohibits, restricts, or discourages an employee from participating in protected activity.
 Although a complainant may waive the right to recover future or additional compensation for retaliation that occurred prior to the date of the settlement agreement, a complainant cannot waive the right to provide information to a government agency, participate in investigations, testify in proceedings, or file a complaint about a condition or violation of law, regardless of when that condition or violation of law occurred.
-OSHA also will not approve a provision that waives a complainant’s right to receive or fully retain a monetary award from a government-administered whistleblower award program for providing information to a government agency.

 - A provision that waives a complainant’s right to receive or fully retain a monetary award from a government-administered whistleblower award program for providing information to a government agency.